KapilDevPal/LoyaltyRef-Referral_box/DOCS_INDEX.md

-# LoyaltyRef Documentation Index
+# ReferralBox Documentation Index

-Welcome to the LoyaltyRef gem documentation!
+Welcome to the ReferralBox gem documentation!
 Here's everything you need to get started and become an expert.

 ## 📚 Documentation Files